William-Dbt/piscine-python_data_science/README.md

 ***Module 02***: Load, manipulate and display datatable. (using Pandas library)
   - ex00: First manipulation of DataTable with pandas library by reading csv file
+  - ex01: First graph by using matplotlib using previous exercice function
+  - ex02: More complicated, create two representation of country in the same graph and manipulate axis
+  - ex03: Let's take datas from two files and make a relation in a graph

 ***Module 03***: Classes and the heritage in Python.
 ***Module 04***: Structure Design.